mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 # HomeBridge setup

 - log-in to the Homebridge admin console by going to `http://[Raspberry Pi IP]:8581`.
-There you can monitor, Install, and configure various plugins.
+There you can monitor, install, and configure various plugins.
 - Add `172.18.0.1/32` to your allowed IPS in your client configs to connect to HomeBridge over wireguard (i.e., to connect remotely when out-of-home)

 ## (Optional) Add the Pihole plugin to HomeBridge

 - You can add a PiHole plugin to HomeBridge to control your PiHole with Siri.
 Install the plugin and enter your Pi's API Token, then select SSL, use your [Raspberry Pi IP] as the host, and Port 443

-# Updating
+# Updating the apps

 ## Cloudblock